Brite Advisors Pty Ltd

 In relation to bespoke investments, these assets are being monitored and reconciled on a regular basis.

-As reported in the Fifth Report, Client AuM invested on the IB Platform (both model portfolio and bespoke assets) have performed favourably with aggregated growth of approximately 13% for the period from 13 December 2023 to 29 November 2024.
+As reported in the Supplementary Report regarding Growth of the Client AuM from 13 December 2023 dated 23 July 2025, Client AuM invested on the IB Platform (both model portfolio and bespoke assets) have performed favourably with aggregated growth of approximately 23.9% for the period from 13 December 2023 to 4 July 2025.

 Weekly portfolio reports produced by the Interim Fund Manager are available via the Brite Advisors portal on the McGrathNicol website.